MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 Apart from Spark, these some ways to handle this problem:

-  * Use a computer with more memory. :)
+  * Use a computer with more memory :grinning:.
   * Work with a smaller sample.
   * Change the data format.
   * Stream data or use progressive loading.